Investment Negligence & Fraud

 Other examples of broker or corporate malfeasance, such as fraud, broker negligence, embezzlement, market manipulation, and insider trading, may require litigation in state or federal court.
 Stuart D. Meissner has significant experience as a trial attorney and is able to represent his clients effectively in court as well as in arbitration.

 The Meissner firm has represented individual investors in many other matters in arbitration before the FINRA or NYSE, including unsuitable speculative investments and misrepresentations or omissions in describing the investments.
-For an experienced securities arbitration law firm, contact Stuart D. Meissner LLC.
+For an experienced securities arbitration law firm, contact Meissner Associates.
 The firm has handled securities arbitration cases from across the United States and around the world.
 Click here to learn more about securities arbitration.